Azure/AzureStack-Tools/Identity/README.md

 ### Guest Directory Tenant Administrator

-The following steps need to be completed by the **Directory Tenant Administrator** of the directory that needs to be onboarded to Azure Stack.

-#### Step 2: Providing UI-based consent to Azure Stack Portal and ARM

-- This is an important step.
-Open up a web browser, and go to `https://portal.<region>.<domain>/guest/signup/<guestDirectoryName>`.
-Note that this is the directory tenant that needs to be onboarded to Azure Stack.
-- This will take you to an AAD sign in page where you need to enter your credentials and click on 'Accept' on the consent screen.

-#### Step 3: Registering Azure Stack applications with the Guest Directory
+#### Step 2: Registering Azure Stack applications with the Guest Directory

 Execute the following cmdlet as the administrator of the directory that needs to be onboarded, replacing ```$guestDirectoryTenantName``` with your directory domain name